 Reference: Mendizabal, E. (2010).
 The Alignment, Interest and Influence Matrix (AIIM) Toolkit.
 Research and Policy in Development (RAPID), Overseas Development Institute (ODI): London, UK.
 URL: https://www.odi.org/publications/5288-stakeholder-engagement-stakeholder-analysis-aiim-alignment-interest-influence-matrix-roma

-Video: A video of a workshop demonstrating the use of this tool is provided at: https://i2s.anu.edu.au/resources/policy-entrepreneur-tools-rapid-alignment-interest-and-influence-matrix.
+Video: A video of a workshop about the use of this tool, among others, is provided at: https://i2s.anu.edu.au/resources/seven-policy-entrepreneur-tools-policy-engagement

 In this video, the following general principles are provided for Step 3: